anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### August

 Leaving for New York in mid-August.
-Excited to be finally back, properly, but I will miss Seoul.
+Happy to be finally back, properly, but I will miss Seoul.
 The last time I was living in New York for a while was back in April.
 These four months have been a whirlwind of experiences, from Healdsburg to Seoul, and now back to New York.

 Built on top of Next.js (Migrating to Express), Vercel, and React Native, Authentic is now live on the testflights on app stores.
 Think of it as a privacy-focused, ephemeral social media app- a Snapchat/ Instagram of sorts without ads or doomscrolling.
 The primary motivation behind the app is to create a non-infinite space where people can share their thoughts and experiences without the fear of being judged, having to apply filters to fit in, or worrying about the permanence of their posts.
 We fight doomscrolling, ads targeting, and the constant pressure to curate a perfect online persona.